When are you recruiting for?

 What is the Solicitors Qualifying Examination (SQE)?

-In September 2021, the routes to qualifying as a solicitor in England and Wales changed.
-A future trainee will have to complete two years of qualifying work experience and pass the Solicitors Qualifying Examination (SQE), a new, two-part centralised assessment being introduced by the Solicitors Regulation Authority.
+The routes to qualifying as a solicitor in England and Wales have now changed.
+A future trainee will have to complete two years of qualifying work experience and pass the Solicitors Qualifying Examination (SQE), a new, two-part centralised assessment introduced by the Solicitors Regulation Authority.
 For more information on the SQE, please visit www.sra.org.uk/sra/policy/sqe

 What are Ropes & Gray’s plans in response to the SRA’s introduction of the Solicitors Qualifying Examination (SQE)?